Custom events consist of four primary components which need to be configured, only two of which are required:

 Best Practices For Setting Event Tracking Names

-When creating Events in your analytics it is important to consider the names you use carefully, as they will remain there forever.
+When creating Custom Events in your analytics it is important to consider the names you use carefully, as they will remain there forever.
 You should use descriptive names so it is easy to understand your reports, even when you can only see the Event Category or Event Action, for example.

 Letter case is important when defining Event Tracking values.
 Video, video, VIDEO, and ViDeO would all count as different events.
 Using consistent and descriptive names ensures that you will be able to understand and analyse the measured event data.